 [Note: Most of the sentiments below come from our 2021 post on Dr. King.]

 Today, as we honor Dr. King, we must keep in mind the lessons for 2022 from him.
 Even though, the words are from 1963, they resonate even more on January 18, 2021.
 We must heal, not divide.

-On Wednesday, January 20, 2021, we inaugurate a new president.
-As we do so, please reflect on these hopeful thoughts.
-They are excerpted from Dr. King’s “I Have A Dream” speech.
-Our source is the King Institute at Stanford University:
+Please reflect on these hopeful thoughts.
+Excerpted from Dr. King’s “I Have A Dream” speech.
+Our source — the King Institute at Stanford University: